ZoranZG/MintChip/README.md

 ------------------

-The main utility in MintChip comes from the `mintchip` function which visualizes genomic interations from experiments such as HiChip.
+The main utility in MintChip comes from the `mintchip` function which visualizes genomic interactions from experiments such as HiChip.
 MintChip is designed for visualizing interactions on single chromosomes.
-The mintchip function takes several arguements:
+The mintchip function takes several arguments:

 #### interactions:
 a data.frame or data.table that contains start (default column name - 'start)' and end (default column name = 'end') coordinates of genomic interactions as well as any annotations you want to color by (default column name - 'annotation') and a numeric column that will map to interaction thickness (default column name - "thickness")